 - device-name-Is the symbolic name you assigned with the device make com subcommand. - cts-Enables outgoing hardware flow control.
 The Wireless Router checks the remote device for a Clear-to-Send (CTS) signal, which indicates that the router can send data to the modem.
 (Do not use this keyword if your cable does not support the CTS signal.) - rtson-Enables incoming hardware flow control.
 The Wireless Router sends a Request to Send (RTS) signal to the modem, which indicates that the router can receive data.
 (Do not use this keyword if your cable does not support the RTS signal.) - rxfifo bytes-Sets the size in bytes of the transmit/receive buffer.
 The default is 1024. - speed bit-rate-Sets the speed at which the device should run.
 The speed you set should be as high as the device you are connecting to supports.
-Note that if you use hardware flow control, you can usually use higher speeds. - enable-Turns the physical device on, making it ready to transmit or receive data. - 3 Create an interface, associate it with the device, and specify the method of encapsulation:
+Note that if you use hardware flow control, you can usually use higher speeds. - enable-Enables the processing of interrupts for incoming data. - 3 Create an interface, associate it with the device, and specify the method of encapsulation: